oneforawe/react-ts/README.md

     This new secrets file will also be ignored, since it's included in the ignore file.
 7. Fix any incorrect file line-endings.
-    1. Use the temporary git config file `.gitconfig_temp` with a copy of the `.gitattributes` file at the root of the repo to allow the following steps to work properly.
+    1. Use the temporary git config file with a copy of the git attributes file at the root of the repo to allow the following steps to work properly.
         `rm .gitconfig`
         `cp .config/.gitconfig_temp .gitconfig`
         `cp .config/.gitattributes .gitattributes`